Manish Shah, MD, MPH

 Recent Accolades & Media Mentions

-The Blue Ridge Institute for Medical Research reported in 2018 that Manish Shah, MD MPH was ranked 15th in the 2017 NIH ranking of individual Emergency Medicine researchers.
++ The Blue Ridge Institute for Medical Research reported in 2020 that Dr. Shah is ranked 7th in the 2019 NIH ranking of individual Emergency Medicine researchers.

 Current Research Interests